Rail transport in Great Britain: Local metro and other rail systems

 A number of towns and cities have rapid transit networks.
 Underground technology is used in the Glasgow subway, Merseyrail centred on Liverpool, London Underground centred on London, London Overground and the London Docklands Light Railway centred on London, and the Tyne and Wear Metro centred on Newcastle upon Tyne.

 Light rail systems in the form of trams are in Birmingham, Croydon, Manchester, Nottingham, Sheffield and Edinburgh.
 These systems use a combination of street running tramways and, where available, reserved right of way or former conventional rail lines in some suburbs.
 Blackpool has the one remaining traditional tram system.
 Monorails, heritage tramways, miniature railways and funiculars also exist in several places.
 In addition, there are a number of heritage (mainly steam) standard and narrow gauge railways, and a few industrial railways and tramways.
 Some lines which appear to be heritage operations sometimes claim to be part of the public transport network; the Romney, Hythe and Dymchurch Railway in Kent regularly transports schoolchildren.

 Most major cities have some form of commuter rail network.
-These include Belfast, Birmingham, Bristol, Cardiff, Edinburgh, Glasgow, Leeds, Liverpool, London and Manchester.
+These include Belfast, Birmingham, Bristol, Cardiff, Edinburgh, Exeter, Glasgow, Leeds, Liverpool, London and Manchester.